 The last thing anyone wants is to return from a holiday getaway trip to a flooded home.
 This is what many families will face if they don’t properly prepare their pipes for dropping temperatures.
 State Farm Insurance estimates the average claim for water damage from frozen pipes is about $15,000, although costs can range from $5,000-$70,000 or more.

-There are quite a few preventative measures one can take to prevent this problem.
+Here are a few preventative measures one can take to prevent this problem.

 - Keep the heat on: You may be traveling to see family for the holidays, but make sure to keep the heat about 60 degrees.